 Indexed ETFs commonly track a specific:

-Browse our product profiles below to learn more about the ETFs:
+Browse our product profiles below to learn more about the ETFs used in our Standard Portfolio:

 The investment returns shown on your dashboard are calculated using a modified time-weighted rate of return.
 This method accounts for your portfolio’s performance and timing of cash flows in and out of your account.
 These calculations exclude the current month’s activities.